-I was recently reading Nassim Taleb’s wonderful book “Antifragile.”
-In it, he discusses an observation he had from working as a global currencies trader.
-He observed that the least educated traders were the most successful.
-It reminded me of a saying that I once heard from a wise old Polish woman: “the dumbest farmer grows the biggest potatoes.”
+In the book “Antifragile,” Nassim Taleb discusses an observation he had from his days working as a global currencies trader.
+He found that the least educated traders were the most successful.
+It reminded me of an old Polish proverb: “the dumbest farmer grows the biggest potatoes.”

 Maybe nowhere does this adage apply better than investing.
-In an environment where there are thousands of people competing for an investment edge who have advance degrees, access to miles of academic studies and the worlds most powerful computers, the evidence continues to show that it is the dumb (or simple) approach that gives most investors the best probability of success.
+In an hugely competitive environment, where there are thousands of investors, competing for an edge, who have advanced degrees from elite universities, access to miles of academic studies and the worlds most powerful computers at their disposal, the evidence continues to show that it is the dumb (or simple) approach that gives most investors the best returns.

 The dumb investor does the following:

 - Funds the mix with simple index funds

 - Keeps costs low through minimizing advice fees and mutual fund fees